exercism/docs/building/tracks/config-json.md

 - `title`: a concise header for the key feature.
 Its length must be <= 25.
 Markdown is _not_ supported.
 - `content`: a description of the key feature.
 Its length must be <= 100.
 Markdown is _not_ supported.
 - `icon`: the icon to show for the feature.
+You can choose an icon that you think fits, regardless of its name.
 The following icons can be used:
   - `community`
   - `concurrency`
   - `cross-platform`